pereznetworks/TD-Project8/README.md

       breaks all modules that depend on it see ./gulpUtildeps.txt

-      no longer using gulp.serve,
+      no longer using gulp.serve, latest version and ...
-       this and 90% of all gulp 'server' modules still use gulp.util and have not fixed vulnerabilites
+       90% of all gulp 'server' modules still use gulp.util and have not fixed or addresses vulnerabilities

+      updated to latest for all othewr required gulp modules, I am using...
+        concat, sass, sourcemaps, rename, uglify, csso, gulp-useref these have fixed gulp.util vulnerabilities
-      all other required gulp modules, using latest version, have fixed gulp.util vulnerabilites or have stopped using it
+           or have stopped using it
+            in their latest version

-      am now using gulp.connect to run a live-reload server switched to gulp 4 syntax for task functions
+      am now using gulp.connect to run a live-reload server switched task functions in gulpfile.js to gulp 4 syntax

+    Project is complete and working for Gulp v3.9.1 research gulp.util dedup issues

     Added jquery.min.js link to index.html and jquery.min.js to src files

     Make the serve task the default task